ourcodingclub/ourcodingclub.github.io/_posts/2016-01-01-data-synthesis.md

 </div>

-## This tutorial was developed for the Coding Club workshop at the University of Oxford with the support of the <a href="https://sites.google.com/site/robresearchsite/" target="_blank">SalGo Population Ecology Team</a>.
+#### This tutorial was developed for the Coding Club workshop at the University of Oxford with the support of the <a href="https://sites.google.com/site/robresearchsite/" target="_blank">SalGo Population Ecology Team</a>.

 ### All the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-oxford" target="_blank">this repository</a>. __Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__

 <a name="tidyverse"></a>

+## 1. Format and manipulate large datasets

 <b>Across the tutorial, we will focus on how to efficiently format, manipulate and visualise large datasets.
 We will use the `tidyr` and `dplyr` packages to clean up data frames and calculate new variables.
 We will use the `broom` and `purr` packages to make the modelling of thousands of population trends more efficient.
 We will use the `ggplot2` package to make graphs, maps of occurrence records, and to visualise ppulation trends and then we will arrange all of our graphs together using the `gridExtra` package.</b>